207 restaurants to explore

 Michelin-starred coastal French and Mediterranean seafood in West Village.

-Chef Touria Lamtahaf's Astoria Moroccan restaurant with exceptional tagines and homemade bread.
+Chef Touria Lamtahaf's Astoria Moroccan restaurant with excellent tagines and homemade bread.

 A communal Nigerian tasting menu experience in a dinner-party setting.